cathalgking/SpatialPath/SpatialPath_Notes.md

 ### 6. Merge GSVA output to spatial object and visualise results.

-At the end of the GSVA R script, there will be a csv file which has an activity pathway score for each Visium spot.
+At the end of the GSVA R script, there will be a csv file containing an activity pathway score for each Visium spot.
 This data is then added to the meta-data slot of the Spatial object containing the Visium sample.
 It is essentially joining two columns together based on a variable which is the 10x barcode column (colnames) in the Spatial R object.

 * Ensure that the GSVA scores are joined to the object wrt the 10x barcodes (colnames).
 This is a **vital** step as it is assigning a GSVA score (as calculated above) to each spot.
+* The Spatial R object could be a Seurat object or a SpatialExperiment object.
+The principle is the same for both but the methods differ slightly.
+Let us work with a Seurat object now for simplicity.

 ***Example meta-data of a Seurat object***